The Gallery at PPL

 PARIS+FRIENDS

-Honoring the legacy of our friend and colleague Adrian “Paris” Fernandez, this group exhibition features the work of over 60 artists who all worked with Paris in various times and spaces over the last decade+.
-The exhibition pays homage to Paris by mirroring his style – invitation, collaboration, and determination — and highlights Paris’ artwork alongside the many friendwho collaborated with him over the years – past, present and future.
+Honoring the legacy of our friend and colleague Adrian “Paris” Fernandez, this group exhibition featured the work of over 60 artists who all worked with Paris in various times and spaces over the last decade+.
+The exhibition paid homage to Paris by mirroring his style – invitation, collaboration, and determination — and highlights Paris’ artwork alongside the many friends who collaborated with him over the years – past, present and future.

 Thank you to everyone who brought your work and came to the April 4 celebration.
 The space was a testament to our friend in all his vibrant, multi-disciplinary, cross-cultural, brilliance.